mozilla/devtools-reqs/analysis/transpilers.md

 2. shell out to command-line scripts for transpilers that cannot be run in an extension
 3. provide some mechanism for communicating via some network channel with services that might

 The minimum viable feature could be allowing extensions to supply a JS-implemented transpiler library that can be run by the extension.
 Thinking forward, this establishes a common interface for Transpilers that we would then implement for 2) and 3).
-If we're successful anyone creating an alternate syntax for web developement should be able to create a Firefox extension that provides a complete tooling solution.
+A goal for this work could be: anyone creating an alternate syntax for web developement should be able to create a Firefox extension that provides a compelling tooling solution.